Six challenges for regional university students

 11 Feb 2021

-The biggest issues faced by regional students that make study and sticking to it difficult.
+Let’s explore the biggest issues faced by regional students that makes study and sticking to it difficult.
 The Country Universities Centre network offers a local solution for some of these issues.

 Regional students face the issue of travelling considerable distances to attend university or relocating.
 This means regional students are incurring additional costs and are often removed from their support networks.